Skip links and keyboard navigation

 Prohibition of copying/modifying/saving

-• Management and preservation of records may be restricted.
-If digital records are not preserved, they may not remain accessible for the full retention period.
+• Management and preservation of digital public records may be restricted.
+If digital public records are not preserved, they may not remain accessible for the full retention period.

-• Usability of records may be restricted, particularly if situations change, functions or activities are outsourced, or if a machinery-of-government change occurs.
-You need to ensure that records remain usable and accessible for as long as required, regardless of where the records are located or who is responsible for them.
+• Usability of digital public records may be restricted, particularly if situations change, functions or activities are outsourced, or if a machinery-of-government change occurs.
+You need to ensure that digital public records remain usable and accessible for as long as required, regardless of where the digital public records are located or who is responsible for them.

 • Your ability to re-use information may be reduced.
-For example, copying or using information to create a new document may not be possible if restrictions have been applied to the original version.
+For example, copying or using information to make a new document may not be possible if restrictions have been applied to the original version.

 Encryption

-• Records may become inaccessible, unreadable or lost if the encryption and decryption process is not appropriately managed, or if the keys and certificates required to decrypt the information are lost.
+• Digital public records may become inaccessible, unreadable or lost if the encryption and decryption process is not appropriately managed, or if the keys and certificates required to decrypt the information are lost.

 Remote attestation